elenad00/eataweek/README.md

 EatAWeek has been designed to be a way of tracking calorie intake, managing meal prep, and working towards health goals.
 Designed to make life easier, it is used in combination with a healthy lifestyle

 ## Development
 EatAWeek is currently in the basic first stages with rollout ready for Summer 2023.
-It is being developed in Java with a mobile app looking to be developed in early 2024
+It is being developed in Flask with a mobile app looking to be developed in early 2024

 ## Features
 The main three features of EatAWeek are